Pascal VOC#

 datum project export -f voc_segmentation -- --label-map mycolormap.txt

-or you can use original voc colomap:
+or you can use original voc colormap:

 datum project export -f voc_segmentation -- --label-map voc